 One of the least understood topics for pistols is what caliber really means.
 As a result, we made a handgun caliber comparison chart, and guide that faces this issue head-on.

-At its most basic definition for guns, caliber refers to the diameter of the inner opening( aka bore) of a gun barrel.
-Likewise, caliber also refers to the diameter of a bullet.
-These measurements are typically expressed in fractions of an inch.
+At its most basic definition for guns, caliber refers to the diameter of the inner opening( aka bore) of a gun barrel and the diameter of a bullet.
+These measurements are typically expressed in fractions of an inch

-Let's look at two common examples:
+Let's look at two typical examples:

 Simple stuff once you think about it.

 Note: Before we dive in, let us explain that we will be avoiding the classic pistol caliber debate in this guide.
-Instead we are presenting the information to allow you to make your own conclusions.
-Now the fun part....
+Instead, we are presenting the information to allow you to make your own conclusions.
+Now the fun part...

 Twenty-five and thirty-two, the "sub-combat" calibers, occupy a strange space in the world of mainstream handgun ammunition.
-Both offer a light, short cartridge suitable for an easily-concealed handgun, but neither offer particularly impressive ballistics.
+Both offer a light, short cartridge suitable for an easily-concealed handgun; neither offer particularly impressive ballistics.
 In fact, both are widely regarded in defensive handgun circles as being too underpowered for self-defense or hunting and too expensive for those multi-thousand-round days at the plinking range.
 Originally developed during the era of nascent semi-automatic pistols, both rounds were intended for self-defense but have since been supplanted by superior alternatives which offer more mass, velocity, or both.
-Consequently, outside of collectors' firearms and backup guns, neither cartridge is commonly recommended for everyday use.
+Outside of collectors' firearms and backup guns, neither cartridge is commonly recommended for everyday use.

-Due to the enormous pressures involved, very few semi-automatic firearms are capable of feeding magnum rounds; an exception is the Israeli Military Industries Desert Eagle pistol, of Hollywood fame.
-Versions of the Desert Eagle exist chambered in in .357 magnum, .44 magnum, and Action Arms' proprietary .50 Action Express magnum round.
+Due to the higher pressures involved, very few semi-automatic firearms are capable of feeding magnum rounds; an exception is the Israeli Military Industries Desert Eagle pistol, of Hollywood fame.
+Versions of the Desert Eagle exist chambered in .357 magnum, .44 magnum, and Action Arms' proprietary .50 Action Express magnum round.

 The practice of naming newly-created calibers by their intended firearm continues to this day.

-Its low muzzle velocity is sufficient for penetration but the round relies on its enormous weight for its lethal characteristics.
+Its low muzzle velocity is sufficient for penetration, and the round relies on its weight for its lethal characteristics.
 A pistol caliber comparison chart will typically list this as the largest of common self-defense rounds by caliber alone.
-While it lacks the sheer destructive power of other large rounds such as the .44 Magnum, the .45 ACP allows for much quicker follow-up shots due to its lower recoil and smaller muzzle blast.
-On the downside, the round's large diameter mean that most handguns chambered for this cartridge hold fewer rounds than their 9mm or .40 S&W equivalent.
+While it lacks the sheer destructive power of other large cartridges such as the .44 Magnum, the .45 ACP allows for much quicker follow-up shots due to its lower recoil.
+On the downside, the round's large diameter means that most handguns chambered for this cartridge hold fewer rounds than their 9mm or .40 S&W equivalent.

 To clarify, whether you're equipping yourself for target practice or self-defense, the choice of caliber can make quite a bit of difference.
 As larger rounds require more material to manufacture and less-common rounds receive less benefit from economies of scale in their manufacturing, common calibers such as 9x19, .40 and .45 tend to dominate the mainstream handgun market.
-Plinkers gravitate toward the small end of the spectrum, while those needing protection from ornery wildlife commonly rely on magnum cartridges to bring them home safe.
+Plinkers gravitate toward the small end of the spectrum, while those needing protection from ornery wildlife commonly relies on magnum cartridges to bring them home safe.
 Whatever your needs, check out our pistol caliber chart and learn more about your favorite caliber.
 Once you have purchased the correct caliber pistol, check out our Best IWB Holster Review to find the holster that is right for you.
 Until next time, stay safe and stay on target!